thortle/Rule-Based-Engine/PRESENTATION.md

 - **Quantitative impact:**
   - Total code: ~1500 → ~1200 lines (−20%)
   - `main.py`: 507 → 127 lines (−75%)
-  - No core file over ~300 lines
+  - Not a single core file is over ~300 lines

 **Talking points:**
 - Highlight that now each module has **one clear responsibility**.